23 Grab-and-Go Protein Snacks Perfect for Busy Days

 Apples not your thing?
-Try combining celery with your favorite all-natural peanut butter to create a throwback snack that'll remind you of your days in elementary school.
+Try combining celery with your favorite all-natural peanut butter to create a throwback snack that’ll remind you of your days in elementary school.
 Simply cut up a couple of celery stalks and top with your favorite PB.
 One serving of the nutty stuff is about 2 tablespoons, which works out to about 7 grams of protein.
-Find out the #1 best (and worst) PB with these 36 Top Peanut Butters—Ranked.

 Surprised to find cheese popcorn on a list of healthy protein snacks?
 Well, sprinkling a bit of parmesan cheese over air-popped popcorn is nothing like the nightmare of movie theater popcorn.
 Popcorn is actually a great source of fiber and low in calories and you can add extra protein by sprinkling it with nutritional yeast, or “nooch,” which is a vegan option that tastes like parmesan cheese.
 This gives it a cheesy taste with an extra 8 grams of protein.

 Pumpkin seeds are part of the “guts” that come out when you carve pumpkins, but they deserve just as much fame as the outer shell.
 The seeds are packed full of protein—a 2/3-cup of roasted pumpkin seeds boasts 8 grams of protein.
 Add a little extra taste with a dash or two of salt or chili powder.